patricknelson/silverstripe-migrations/doc/HelperMethods.md

 #### `(boolean) dropColumnsFromTable(string $table, array $columns)`

 Drops columns from a database table.
-Returns false if the table or any of the columns do not exist.
-Returns true if the SQL query was executed.
+Returns array of columns that were dropped.

 ```php
 self::dropColumnsFromTable('MyDataObject', ['FieldName', 'OtherField']);